reflex-dev/reflex-web/pcweb/pages/use_case/use-case.md

     )
 ```

+From buyside analytics desks to compliance back offices, finance teams choose **Reflex** because a single Python codebase can stream market data, crunch GPU-heavy models, and satisfy audit trails—without juggling separate front-end frameworks or ETL schedulers.
+With AG Grid built into the product, analysts iterate and hand a production-grade web app to traders or risk officers the same day.

 **Examples of apps you can build in Reflex:**

 - **Factor-Risk Analytics Dashboard** – GPU-powered analytics dashboard that delivers custom equity-factor risk models in minutes instead of weeks